WalidSherif/WalidSherif.github.io/_projects/power-electronics.md

   - Extended the work with a multilevel inverter configuration and THD-focused performance comparison.
 ---

-## Project Summary

-This project studied how modulation strategy affects waveform quality, harmonics, and inverter performance in a single-phase converter.
+This project analyzed inverter-output waveform generation using multiple modulation techniques in MATLAB and Simulink.
+The study compared waveform quality, switching behavior, and harmonic performance across several practical inverter strategies.

-## Scope

-- MATLAB and Simulink implementation of multiple modulation techniques.
-- Harmonic-elimination and PWM comparison.
-- THD-oriented waveform evaluation.
-- Extended multilevel inverter study.

-## Outcome

-The report demonstrates structured comparison of switching strategies for improved power quality.
+The final comparison highlighted the trade-offs between implementation complexity and output quality, with particular focus on harmonic suppression and total harmonic distortion.